 This allows you to respond, make any changes required and answer any questions they may have – all before the new week starts.

-Top tip: There’s now a way to automate your weekly check-ins completely — no reminders, no manual assigning.
+Top tip: There’s now a way to automate your weekly check-ins completely; no reminders, no manual assigning.
 Keep reading to find out how to use it inside My PT Hub.

-2. Set client check-in rules and guidelines
+2. Set clear client check-in rules and guidelines

-This isn’t to say you need to run your client check-ins like a military bootcamp, but it is key to set some ground rules to keep your check-in process consistent.
+You don’t need to run your client check-ins like a military bootcamp, but it is key to set some ground rules to keep your check-in process consistent.

 When you first sign up a new client, make sure that you communicate your check-in guidelines, expectations, process and how often you expect them to check in with you.